 “Como Agua para Chocolate” and “El Laberinto del Fauno” revisited

 Much use of Spanish in classroom, most lessons include a variety of activities.
 Expect the opportunity to speak in pair or group work, listening to audios, exercises to increase vocabulary, oral presentations, explanation and revision of grammar, short written tasks and pronunciation exercises.
-There will be a weekly lesson in the SALC (Self-Access Language Centre), and a weekly lesson with an Assistant, in both of which work is based on the topic areas listed above.
+There will be a weekly lesson with the Assistant to reinforce speaking skills and work on exam techniques covering the topic areas listed above.